The First Time Ever (I Saw Your Face) (Johnny Mathis album)

 The First Time Ever (I Saw Your Face) is an album by American pop singer Johnny Mathis released on May 10, 1972, by Columbia Records and continues in the tradition set by his recent studio releases of covering mostly current chart hits.
 A trio of selections on side one ("Love Theme from 'The Godfather' (Speak Softly Love)", "Theme from 'Summer of 42' (The Summer Knows)", and "Brian's Song (The Hands of Time)") originated as film scores and had lyrics added later.

-The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated June 10, 1972, and remained there for 15 weeks, peaking at number 71.
+The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated June 10, 1972, and remained there for 15 weeks, peaking at number 71. it also debuted on the Cash Box albums chart in the issue dated June 17, 1972, and remained on the chart for 12 weeks, peaking at number 75.

 This LP was released as a DTS Surround Sound CD on May 23, 2000.
 The reason for the selection of this particular album for DTS release is suggested in a message in the liner notes from the CD's producer, Patricia Miller: "I dedicate this to the memory of my loving Brad.
 Thank you for all the strength and passion you gave me during our time together and forever.
 These love songs tell a story of our everlasting love."